Everyone has a story to share, though I didn’t always realize it.

 They said yes, with a smile, and with excitement in their eyes.

-Later that week they came to our home, sat around our kitchen table, ate tacos, and visited with us for several hours.
+We sat around our small, bachelor-style kitchen table, ate tacos, and visited for several hours.

 Unbeknownst to me, that one dinner invitation twelve years ago would spark a fire in me––a fire to hear people’s stories over the dinner table.